saraminguez/Domain-Generalization-DR/README.md

 ## Datasets

-EyePACS dataset has been used to carry out the different experiments.
+The EyePACS dataset has been used to carry out the different experiments.
 Please download the dataset here: [EyePACS dataset](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data).

 In addition, this dataset has been separated by the different cameras that were used to acquire it.
 The labels have been provided by Yang, Dalu, et al. [1].
 It has to be mentioned that they stated differences between these labels and the ones used by them in their approach.
 These labels are provided in Data_preprocessing/Cameras_labels.
+The original dataset can be separated by cameras by using "Dataset.py"

-Moreover, bad quality images has also been removed.
+Moreover, bad-quality images have also been removed.
 These labels have been created by Fu, Huazhu, et al. [2], who studied the quality of the images, creating the Eye-Quality (EyeQ) Assessment Dataset.
 The labels can be downloaded here: [EyeQ Assessment Dataset](https://github.com/HzFu/EyeQ/tree/master/data).
 In addition, they are provided in Data_preprocessing/Quality labels.

-Only a subset (28.792) of the total images were categorised by the previous dataset, therefore the quality of the remaining images was also assessed.
-It was observed that certain images were still entirely dark, thus those whose brightness fell below a predetermined threshold were additionally eliminated.
+Only a subset (28.792) of the total images were categorized by the previous dataset, therefore, the quality of the remaining images was also assessed.
+It was observed that certain images were still entirely dark, thus, those whose brightness fell below a predetermined threshold were additionally eliminated.
 This is performed by "Dark_images.ipynb".

-Finally, the data has to have this form:
+Finally, the data has to have this form, where each of the cameras datasets is split into train, val, and test:

 ```bash
 ├── your_data_dir